 All lifts shall be carried out on a platform measuring between 5'x5' minimum and 8'x8' maximum.
 The surface of the platform may be treated with an approved non-slip coating.
-Loose rubber mats or similar materials are not permitted.
-Interlocking rubber mats are permitted provided they allow for firm footing and are not loose.
+Rubber mats are permitted provided they allow for firm footing and are not loose.
 No one is allowed on the platform except the lifter, the designated spotter/loaders, the platform judges, and other meet officials as designated if the need arises.
 Any cleaning, mopping, brushing, or adjusting of the platform shall be handled solely by these official personnel unless otherwise designated by the Chief Judge.